- A Vocabulary for Sleep

 - Neurological Surgery

 Neurological surgery is used to treat disorders of the brain, spine, and nerves.
-The doctor who specializes in neurological surgery is called a neurosurgeon or neurological surgeon.
+The healthcare provider who specializes in neurological surgery is called a neurosurgeon or neurological surgeon.

 Neurology is the branch of medicine that is concerned with the study and treatment of disorders of the nervous system.